exercism/scala/exercises/anagram/README.md

 # Anagram

+An anagram is a rearrangement of letters to form a new word.
-Given a word and a list of possible anagrams, select the correct sublist.
+Given a word and a list of candidates, select the sublist of anagrams of the given word.

 Given `"listen"` and a list of candidates like `"enlists" "google" "inlets" "banana"` the program should return a list containing